duranbe/build-a-llm-exercices/notebooks/1 - Understanding Large Language Models.md

 GPT stands for Generative Pretrained Transformer

-GPT Models are trained on next-word prediction task, meaning given a set of wors they predict the next one
+GPT Models are trained on next-word prediction task, meaning given a set of words they predict the next one

 ![alt text](image-1.png)

 Its a from or self-supervised learning, self-labeling.
 We dont collect labels for the data.
 Since we are looking to predict the next words we can infer, we rely on the text structure.

+**Autoregressive** : Autoregressive models incorporate their previous output as inputs for future predictions

+Original Transformer : 6 Encoder/Decoder block
+GPT3: 96 Transformer Layer and 175B params

+GPT Architecture only use the decoder portion of the transformer, but is still capable to do language translation without being explicitely being trained for this task.

+*But it's actually very similar and making sense, it's like just predicting what's the next token more likely to be, regardless of the language*